|

 of construct validity.
 Rather the nature of construct

-items of an instrument, factor analysis is used
+items of an instrument, factor analysis is utilized

 validity, and therefore test bias analyses should be